Tomas-M/iotop/README.md

 the most data from your slow disk, so you could renice it using ionice or even kill it.

-IOTop identifies processes that use high amount of input/output requests on your machine.
+iotop identifies processes that use high amount of input/output requests on your machine.
 It is similar to the well known top utility, but instead of showing you what consumes CPU the most, it lists processes by their IO usage.
 Inspired by iotop python script from Guillaume Chazarain, rewritten in C by Vyacheslav Trushkin and improved by Boian Bonev so it runs without python at all.

+iotop is licensed GPL-2.0+

 How to make